 I personally also use to use GetResponse several years ago.
 I didn’t have a problem with it, but I moved away as I needed a more cost-effective solution at the time.

-Interestingly, GetResponse have not only added more features to their service, they’ve also re-adjusted their pricing, and it is now far more competitive that it was when I use to use it.
+Interestingly, GetResponse has not only added more features to their service, but they’ve also re-adjusted their pricing, and it is now far more competitive than it was when I use to use it.

 This got me curious…

 How can they ADD more tools, and reduce the entry price?

 If you have some experience working online yourself as an affiliate, you’ll know that it can be quite hard to find the right autoresponder.

 While some have powerful features but aren’t affiliate marketing-friendly, others just don’t perform well.

 It can be quite a task to find an autoresponder that can provide everything you need, be easy to use, AND have great deliverability rates.

 As you’ll see later in this GetResponse review though, it is by no means a platform only for affiliates.
 In fact, most GetResponse users are regular business owners.
 They just also happen to be affiliate-marketing friendly.

 GetResponse has evolved over the years and has now become much more than an autoresponder.
 It also offers a CRM, landing pages, and other marketing automation features like their conversion funnel feature.
 All of these features combine extremely well to help you build high-converting funnels and improve your online presence.
 Overall, GetResponse is a solid marketing tool that now also has a completely free plan.

 - Exclusive features like the conversion funnel can't be found anywhere else